 Shades of green and gray. . .
-I chose to color today’s comic with as many variations of green & gray as possible. . . the new is lush and green and always calling out “come play in me” and the old is a reminder of all the playing we did. . .
+I chose to color today’s comic with as many variations of green & gray as possible. . . the new is lush and green and always calling out “come play in me” and the old is shaded with grays as a reminder of all the playing we did. . .
 I chose this quote today for many reasons but mostly because I love the lyrics from this song by JJ Heller.
 It’s a lovely song about the beauty of aging and it’s a lesson for me in embracing the old and the new.

 I google further and find some really beautiful lyrics, a recording and video and lots of amazing music from Jennifer Judy Heller. . . and then I realized I’d found the kind of person that I’d love to have as a neighbor.